EducationalTestingService/rstfinder/README.md

 License
 =======

-This code is licensed under the permissive MIT license (see LICENSE.txt).
+This code is licensed under the MIT license (see LICENSE.txt).

 Setup